 CenturyLink has a reputation for average customer service.
 The only way to connect with them is via phone.
 There’s no online chat or email option.
-That’s going to be a problem if your phone service is out.
-Wait times to talk to a real person can be painfully long.
-This could be why their approval rating is lower than the 48.4% national average.
+That might be a problem if your phone service is out, but since you can always call in on your cell phone, it may not really be an issue.
+Wait times to talk to a real person can be long when things get busy.
+This could be why their customer service approval rating is lower than the 48.4% national average.

-It would also be nice if CenturyLink added in some extra incentives, like gift cards, headphones, or trial subscriptions.
-The lack of anything like this makes them a bit less competitive in the ISP market.
+It would also be nice if CenturyLink added in some extra incentives, like trial subscriptions.
+Verizon Fios, for example, is giving new customers one year of AMC+ and Disney+.
+The $100 gift card is outstanding, but the lack of anything beyond this makes them a bit less competitive in the ultra-competitive ISP market.

-CenturyLink Versus Verizon Fios – Which Is Better?
+CenturyLink vs Verizon Fios – Which Is Better?

 CenturyLink has a much broader service area.
 You can get their Internet services in most states.
 Verizon Fios, however, is only available if you live on the east coast.
 Mid-atlantic states and the northeast regions are the only places without Verizon Fios services.